stratosphereips/StratosphereLinuxIPS/docs/usage.md

 ## Reading the input

 The table below shows the commands Slips uses for different inputs.
-The first part of the command **./slips.py -c slips.conf** is same, the second part changes depending on the input type.
+The first part of the command **./slips.py -c config/slips.conf** is same, the second part changes depending on the input type.
 Also, the user can execute **./slips.py --help** to find correct argument to run Slips on each type of the file.

 <style>
 table {